egordorichev/lit/README.md

 lit hello.lit
 ```

 That's it!
-Now you are ready to face a more serious challenge, like the [docs]() or [examples](https://github.com/egordorichev/lit/tree/master/test/challenges)!
+Now you are ready to face a more serious challenge, like the [examples](https://github.com/egordorichev/lit/tree/master/test/examples) or [challenges](https://github.com/egordorichev/lit/tree/master/test/challenges)!
 Or alternatively, [lit runs just fine in browsers](https://github.com/egordorichev/lit-html).

 ### Syntax Highlighting